microsoft/DataConnectors/docs/m-extensions.md

 Functions marked as `shared` in your extension can be associated with a specific data source by including a `DataSource.Kind` metadata record on the function with the name of a Data Source definition record.
 The Data Source record defines the authentication types supported by your data source, and basic branding information (like the display name / label).
 The name of the record becomes is unique identifier.

 Functions associated with a data source must have the same required function parameters (including name, type, and order).
 Functions for a specific Data Source Kind can only use credentials associated with that Kind.
 Credentials are identified at runtime by performing a lookup based on the combination of the function's required parameters.
+For more information about how credentials are identified, please see [Data Source Paths] below.

 **Example:**